- Prayer and Worship

 Preparing for the International Events

+your preparation, learn about Panama and Panamanian culture.
 The more research you do in advance of this trip, the more meaningful it will be.
-Go to the library, the bookstore, or online; find books and websites on the faith and history of Poland.
-Get a travel guide to Krakow to learn about the city, its history, and its landmarks: Wawel Castle and Cathedral; Main Market Square; Blonia Park; Nowa Huta; Jagiellonian University; the Divine Mercy Sanctuary; the Jewish Quarter; Schindler's Factory; the Vistula River; and even the legend of the Wawel Dragon and King Krak.
-Find out where the saints walked, and are now buried.
-Discover the medieval history and the more recent horrors of Nazi and Communist oppression, in particular the tragic events at nearby Auschwitz and Birkenau.
+Go to the library, the bookstore, or online; find books and websites on the faith and history of Panama.
+Get a travel guide to Panama City to learn about the city, its history, and some of its landmarks: the Panama Canal; Casco Viejo (Old Town); Church of San Jose; Cathedral of Santa Maria la Antigua of Panama, and the new Biomuseo.

-Finally, learn some Polish words.
-While a number of Poles know English (and at World Youth Day, there will be volunteers who speak many languages), it is respectful to know the basic phrases in the Polish language (hello, goodbye, thank you, excuse me, yes, no, please, toilet, "do you speak English?" and so forth).
+Finally, learn some Spanish words.
+While a number of Panamanians know English (and at World Youth Day, there will be volunteers who speak many languages), it is respectful to know the basic phrases in the Spanish language (hello, goodbye, thank you, excuse me, yes, no, please, toilet, "do you speak English?" and so forth).

 Details about the pilgrim packets will be available soon.
-You will receive these upon arrival at your housing or catechetical site in Krakow.
-The exact contents will be known at some point during the Year of Preparation.
+You will receive these upon arrival at your housing or catechetical site in Panama.

-The first official World Youth Day event is the Opening Mass on Tuesday evening (July 26) with Cardinal Stanislaus Dziwisz, Metropolitan Archbishop of Krakow.
+The first official World Youth Day event is the Opening Mass on Tuesday evening (January 22) with Monsignor José Domingo Ulloa Mendieta, Archbishop of Panama.
 Note that the Holy Father will not be present for this event.
-Expect most of the Mass to be in Polish (although a simultaneous English translation should be available via a local radio station; be sure to bring a radio so you can follow along and stay engaged).
-The Mass will be held in the open fields of Blonia Park.
+Expect most of the Mass to be in Spanish (although a simultaneous English translation should be available via a local radio station; be sure to bring a radio so you can follow along and stay engaged).
+The Mass will be held in the open on the Cinta Costera.
 There won’t be any chairs, so you will need to grab a spot of grass.
 Use tarps, blankets, or beach mats to mark your spot.
 Consider bringing a foam kneeling pad for a seat cushion that easily fits in your backpack.

 As the first event of WYD week, this event may be subject to some transportation issues as this is the first day when a massive influx of pilgrims enters the city.
 Therefore, be prepared for delays and long lines – and allow plenty of time for travel.
 As the week progresses, the city and the pilgrims make the necessary adjustments, and some of the transit issues calm down the following days.